golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/rest-api-with-express.md

 ---
 title: Creating a Text-to-Speech API with Express.js and Golem Network
 pageTitle: Build a REST API for Text-to-Speech Conversion Using Express.js and Golem Network - Step-by-Step Tutorial
 description: Learn to build a REST API with Express.js utilizing the Golem Network for text-to-speech processing.
-A practical guide with code examples.
+A practical tutorial.
 type: Tutorial
 ---